HyperGraphPro: Progress-Aware Reinforcement Learning for Structure-Guided Hypergraph RAG: Related Works

 \subsection{Reinforcement Fine-Tuning for LLM}

-Reinforcement learning (RL), such as RLHF~\citep{ouyang2022training}, has emerged as a key technique to boost LLM reasoning capabilities, either by optimizing for outcome-based rewards or by using preference feedback.
-For example, DeepSeek-R1~\citep{guo2025deepseek} is trained with the Group Relative Policy Optimization (GRPO), which evaluates multiple outputs from the model to compute relative advantages, thereby eliminating the need for a separate value model for Generalized Advantage Estimation~\citep{schulman2015high}.
-In addition, several works have explored agentic reinforcement learning frameworks~\citep{zheng2025deepeyes,feng2025group,zeng2025reinforcing}, enabling LLMs to automatically decide when to invoke tools, thereby significantly improving their multi-turn interaction and tool-use capabilities.
+Reinforcement learning (RL), such as RLHF~\citep{ouyang2022training}, has emerged as a key technique to boost LLM reasoning abilities, either by optimizing for outcome-based rewards or by using preference feedback.
+For example, DeepSeek-R1~\citep{guo2025deepseek} is trained with Group Relative Policy Optimization (GRPO), which evaluates multiple outputs from the model to estimate relative advantages, thereby eliminating the need for a separate value model for Generalized Advantage Estimation~\citep{schulman2015high}.
+In addition, several works have explored agentic reinforcement learning frameworks~\citep{zheng2026deepeyes,feng2025group,zeng2025reinforcing}, enabling LLMs to autonomously decide when and how to invoke agents, thereby greatly improving their multi-turn interaction and tool-use capabilities.
 Motivated by the success of reinforcement fine-tuning approaches, Search-R1~\citep{jin2025search} leverages multi-turn interleaved reasoning and search by dynamically retrieving external information, while R1-Searcher~\citep{song2025r1} employs a two-stage, outcome-based reinforcement learning scheme that enables LLMs to invoke search engines during reasoning.